-There have been numerous of consultations on effects to delta smelt completed since the species was listed in 1993.
+There have been hundreds of consultations on effects to delta smelt completed since the species was listed under the ESA in 1993.
 The previous partial and completed consultations related to CVP/SWP water operations are reviewed in the Consultation History section of this biological opinion.
-A summary of select projects and consultations are summarized in Table X.1.
+The consultations that are most relevant to understanding the factors that have led to the current condition of the species and critical habitat in the action area are summarized in Table X.1.